apache/rocketmq/proxy/README.md

 ### Multi-language support.

-`gRPC` combined with `Protocol Buffer` makes it easy to implement clients with both `java` and other programming languages.
+`gRPC` combined with `Protocol Buffer` makes it easy to implement clients with both `java` and other programming languages while the server side doesn't need extra work to support different programming languages.
 See [rocketmq-clients](https://github.com/apache/rocketmq-clients) for more information.

 ### Multi-protocol support.

-With `Proxy` as a traffic interface, it's convenient to implement multiple protocols upon proxy. `gRPC` protocol is implemented first and the customized `Remoting` protocol will be implemented later.
+With `Proxy` served as a traffic interface, it's convenient to implement multiple protocols upon proxy. `gRPC` protocol is implemented first and the customized `Remoting` protocol will be implemented later.
 HTTP/1.1 will also be taken into consideration.

 ## Architecture

 `RocketMQ Proxy` has two deployment modes: `Cluster` mode and `Local` mode.
 With both modes, `Pop` mode is natively supported in `Proxy`.

 ### `Cluster` mode

 While in `Cluster` mode, `Proxy` is an independent cluster that communicates with `Broker` with remote procedure call.
 In this scenario, `Proxy` acts as a stateless computing component while `Broker` is a stateful component with local storage.
 This form of deployment introduces the architecture of separation of computing and storage for RocketMQ.

 Due to the separation of computing and storage, `RocketMQ Proxy` can be scaled out indefinitely in `Cluster` mode to